Abu al-A'la Mawdudi: After the creation of Pakistan

-Maududi was arrested by the military deployment headed by Lieutenant General Azam Khan and sentenced to death for his part in the agitation.
+Mawdudi was arrested by the military deployment headed by Lieutenant General Azam Khan and sentenced to death for his part in the agitation.
 However, the anti-Ahmadi campaign enjoyed much popular support, and strong public pressure ultimately convinced the government to release him after two years of imprisonment.
-According to Vali Nasr, Maududi's unapologetic and impassive stance after being sentenced, ignoring advice to ask for clemency, had an "immense" effect on his supporters.
+According to Vali Nasr, Mawdudi's unapologetic and impassive stance after being sentenced, ignoring advice to ask for clemency, had an "immense" effect on his supporters.
 It was seen as a "victory of Islam over un-Islam", proof of his leadership and staunch faith.

-In particular, Maududi advocated that the Pakistani state should be in accordance to Quran and Sunnah, including in terms of conventional banking and rights to Muslims, minorities, Christians, and other religious sects such as the Ahmadiyya.
+In particular, Mawdudi advocated that the Pakistani state should be in accordance to Quran and Sunnah, including in terms of conventional banking and rights to Muslims, minorities, Christians, and other religious sects such as the Ahmadiyya.

 An Islamic state is a Muslim state, but a Muslim state may not be an Islamic state unless and until the Constitution of the state is based on the Qur'an and Sunnah.

 The campaign shifted the focus of national politics towards Islamicity.
 The 1956 Constitution was adopted after accommodating many of the demands of the JI.
-Maududi endorsed the constitution and claimed it a victory for Islam.
+Mawdudi endorsed the constitution and claimed it a victory for Islam.

-However following a coup by General Ayub Khan, the constitution was shelved and Maududi and his party were politically repressed, Maududi being imprisoned in 1964 and again in 1967.
+However following a coup by General Ayub Khan, the constitution was shelved and Mawdudi and his party were politically repressed, Mawdudi being imprisoned in 1964 and again in 1967.
 The JI joined an opposition alliance with secular parties, compromising with doctrine to support a woman candidate (Fatima Jinnah) for president against Khan in 1965.
-In the December 1970 general election, Maududi toured the country as a "leader in waiting" and JI spent considerable energy and resources fielding 151 candidates.
+In the December 1970 general election, Mawdudi toured the country as a "leader in waiting" and JI spent considerable energy and resources fielding 151 candidates.
 Despite this, the party won only four seats in the national assembly and four in the provincial assemblies.

-The loss led Maududi to withdraw from political activism in 1971 and return to scholarship.
+The loss led Mawdudi to withdraw from political activism in 1971 and return to scholarship.
 In 1972 he resigned as JI's Ameer (leader) for reasons of health.
 However it was shortly thereafter that Islamism gathered steam in Pakistan in the form of the Nizam-i-Mustafa (Order of the Prophet) movement, an alliance of conservative political groups united against Zulfikar Ali Bhutto which the JI gave shape to and which bolstered its standing.

-In 1977, Maududi "returned to the center stage".
-When Bhutto attempted to defuse tensions on 16 April 1977, he came to Maududi's house for consultations.
+In 1977, Mawdudi "returned to the center stage".
+When Bhutto attempted to defuse tensions on 16 April 1977, he came to Mawdudi's house for consultations.
 When General Muhammad Zia-ul-Haq overthrew Bhutto and came to power in 1977, he "accorded Mawdudi the status of a senior statesman, sought his advice, and allowed his words to adorn the front pages of the newspapers.
-Maududi proved receptive to Zia's overtures and supported his decision to execute Bhutto."
-Despite some doctrinal difference (Maududi wanted sharia by education rather than by state fiat), Maududi enthusiastically supported Zia and his program of Islamisation or "Sharisation".
+Mawdudi proved receptive to Zia's overtures and supported his decision to execute Bhutto."
+Despite some doctrinal difference (Mawdudi wanted sharia by education rather than by state fiat), Mawdudi enthusiastically supported Zia and his program of Islamisation or "Sharisation".